-Abbreviated advertisements are not permitted in audio-visual material or in interactive data systems or on the Internet, including journals on the Internet.
+Abbreviated advertisements are not permitted in audiovisual material or in interactive data systems or on the Internet, including journals on the Internet.

-- 5.3 Abbreviated advertisements must be no larger than 420 square centimetres in size. - 5.4 Abbreviated advertisements must provide the following information in a clear and legible manner: - the name of the medicine (which may be either a brand name or a non-proprietary name) - the non-proprietary name of the medicine or a list of the active ingredients using approved names where such exist - at least one indication for use consistent with the summary of product characteristics - a statement that prescribers are recommended to consult the summary of product characteristics before prescribing, particularly in relation to sideeffects, precautions and contra-indications - the legal classification of the product - any warning issued by the Medicines Commission, the Commission on Human Medicines, the Committee on Safety of Medicines or the licensing authority which is required to be included in advertisements deemed to be prominent if it is presented in a larger type size than that used for the prescribing information.
+5.3 Abbreviated advertisements must be no larger than 420 square centimetres in size.

+5.4 Abbreviated advertisements must provide the following information in a clear and legible manner:

+- the name of the medicine (which may be either a brand name or a non-proprietary name) - the non-proprietary name of the medicine or a list of the active ingredients using approved names where such exist - at least one indication for use consistent with the summary of product characteristics - a statement that prescribers are recommended to consult the summary of product characteristics before prescribing, particularly in relation to side-effects, precautions and contra-indications to be prominent if it is presented in a larger type size than that used for the prescribing information.